-I got this giant pumpkin from the farmers market last weekend – it’s called a Long Island Cheese pumpkin, because it’s shape resembles a wheel of cheese.
-It’s similar in flavor to a sugar pie pumpkin and let me tell you it was a beast to cut open.
+I got this giant pumpkin from the farmers market last weekend – it’s called a Long Island Cheese pumpkin, because its shape resembles a wheel of cheese.
+It’s similar in flavor to a sugar pie pumpkin, and let me tell you, it was a beast to cut open.
 Uhh.. it was a beast that I made Jack cut open.
-If you can’t find a good fresh pumpkin (or you want something easier to cut), feel free to sub in butternut squash into this recipe.
+If you can’t find a good fresh pumpkin (or you want something easier to cut), feel free to use butternut squash in this recipe.

 The base of the soup is made with roasted tomatoes, onions, and garlic.
 These are blended with a dried (and soaked) chipotle pepper, which adds depth and smokiness (see notes below if you can’t find a dried chile), and a corn tortilla, for thickness.
 It all gets simmered with vegetable broth, pumpkin cubes, and black beans.

 Of course, tortilla soup is all about the tortillas… slice the remaining tortillas into strips and bake until crispy.
 Load up your bowls with the rest of the toppings – crispy radishes, avocado and lime juice.
 Then dig in!

 - 4 medium tomatoes

 - 1 small yellow onion, cut into quarters